Tahakom-TDAL/AICITY2023_O-TDAL/README.md

   1. Dataset preparation <br/>
     - **Trimming Videos** the input videos should be a trimmed videos i.e., contains only one action in each video. <br/>
       ```bash
       python trim_videos.py --vid_path 'the path where the videos are saved in' --dist_path 'the path where the trimmed videos will be save' --view 'the needed video view to trim 1 for dashboard, 2 for right-side and 3 for rear view'
       ```
      - **Prepare csv Files** for the training and validation sets.
+     ```bash
+      python prepare_csv.py --vid_path 'the parent path of trimmed' --out_path 'the path of csv files to be saved' --view 'the needed video view 1 for dashboard, 2 for right-side and 3 for rear view'
+      ```
   2. Download checkpoints from [here](https://drive.google.com/drive/folders/1RmWFoL_d-i2o83nXtXNZ3uLEH6UPa3Wk?usp=share_link)
   3. Prepare the configuration file and start training.